rsdoiel/Artemis/README.md

 implement module tests in Artemus.
 It tries to honor the advice of "simple but no simpler".

+[Obn2](Obn2.Mod) is a module intended to help port Oberon-2 code to Oberon-7 in a portable way.
+Focus is on implementing Oberon-2 built-in functions that were dropped in the evolution to Oberon-7.

 OBNC specific modules
 ---------------------